Back-code/ha_isin_sensor/README.md

 - **Price Change Date**: The date of the last price change.
 - **Currency**: The currency of the stock price.
 - **Currency Sign**: The symbol of the currency.
+- **Quantity**: The number of stocks in your portfolio.
+- **Total Value**: The total value of the stock (price × quantity).

 ## Example Use Case
 Monitor your stock portfolio directly in Home Assistant and create automations based on stock price changes.
+For example:
+- Send a notification when a stock price exceeds a certain threshold.
+- Trigger automations based on percentage changes in stock prices.

 ## Troubleshooting
 If you encounter issues: